Where do you want to live?

 The surrounding area

 On your visits to the suburb, check out the local community scene and make sure it is to your liking.
 Are there plenty of places to get food?
 A good night life?
 Plenty of parks for families or pets?
-It could be worth coming up with a checklist of what you are looking for in a suburb and see how many boxes your potential suburb checks.
+It could be worth coming up with a checklist of what you are looking for in a suburb and see how many boxes your potential suburb ticks.

 Quality of Life